iExecBlockchainComputing/iexec-doc/intro.rst

 As a developer of decentralized applications, you may use iExec to overcome blockchain limitations (few kilobytes of storage, very inefficient virtual machines and very high latency protocol) by executing your computations “off-chain” on the iExec decentralized infrastructure.
 Developers also benefit from being free from adjusting resource allocation.
 By not having to maintain any servers, developers deploy applications that can rapidly upscale/downscale based on user-demand.

-Go to the `How to provide an application`_ section to learn how to build dApp for the community.
+Go to the `How to provide an application`_ section to learn how to build dapp for the community.

 .. _How to provide an application: /dockerapp.html